 A study published last month by the Brennan Center for Justice, which Gaskins co-authored, estimated Republicans’ ability to set new district lines put them in position to control 11 additional seats prior to redistricting.
 Republicans particularly sought to protect vulnerable freshman lawmakers.
 The number of freshmen Republicans in districts normally electing Democrats fell from 14 to 6 after redistricting, the report found.

-Nate Persily, a redistricting expert and political science professor at Columbia Law School, offered a similar assessment: “In general, Republicans shored up their incumbents instead of being too greedy, and that’s all they needed to do,” he said in an interview.
+Nate Persily, a redistricting expert and political science professor at Columbia Law School, offered a similar assessment: “In general, Republicans shored up their incumbents instead of being too greedy, and that’s all they needed to do."

 The following table shows partisan composition of House members for each state, along with how the state voted in the presidential election.
 Numbers do not include undecided House races in Arizona, California and North Carolina.